gabriel/GRUnit/README.md

 ### Install the GRUnit gem

+This gem makes it easy to setup a test app target.

 ```xml
 $ gem install grunit
 ```

 ### Install the Tests target

 This will edit your ProjectName.xcodeproj file and create a Tests target, scheme, and a sample test file.
+Its ok to run this multiple times, it won't duplicate any files, targets or schemes.

 ```xml
 $ grunit install -n ProjectName